WouterBant/GEVit-DL2-Project/Blogpost.md

 [comment]: <Find out how the positional encoding truly is implemented and how this causes the equivariance property>

-[comment]: < Mention the difference between E(2) and SE(2) equivarance>
+[comment]: < Mention the difference between E(2) and SE(2) equivarance, answer: SE(2) equivariance also adds reflection equivariance.>

-Traditional Convolutional Neural Networks (CNNs) exhibit translation equivariance but lack equivariance to rotations in input data. \cite{cohen2016group} introduced the first equivariant neural network, which augmented the existing translation equivariance of CNNs by incorporating translation to discrete groups.
+Equivariance, a fundamental property in various domains including image processing [Krizhevsky and Ilya 2012](https://proceedings.neurips.cc/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html), 3D point cloud analysis [Li, Chen and Lee 2018](https://openaccess.thecvf.com/content_cvpr_2018/html/Li_SO-Net_Self-Organizing_Network_CVPR_2018_paper.html), chemistry [Faber et al.](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.117.135502), astronomy [Ntampaka 2016](https://iopscience.iop.org/article/10.3847/0004-637X/831/2/135/meta), and economics [Qin et al. 2022](https://proceedings.neurips.cc/paper_files/paper/2022/hash/730d61b4d9ff794a028fa3a25b9b891d-Abstract-Conference.html), has garnered significant attention in the realm of machine learning.
+Traditional Convolutional Neural Networks (CNNs) exhibit translation equivariance but lack equivariance to rotations in input data.
+[Cohen and Welling 2016](https://proceedings.mlr.press/v48/cohenc16.html) introduced the first equivariant neural network, which augmented the existing translation equivariance of CNNs by incorporating translation to discrete groups.

-\cite{vaswani2017attention} introduced transformers, a model that gained significant prominence in Natural Language Processing (NLP).
-Recognizing the potential of this architecture in computer vision, \cite{dosovitskiy2020image} proposed the original vision transformer architecture.
-However, a limitation of their approach is necessitating positional encodings for each pixel, losing the translation or any other form of equivariance.
+In the realm of Natural Language Processing (NLP), [Vaswani et al. 2017](https://proceedings.neurips.cc/paper_files/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) introduced transformers, a model that gained significant prominence in its field.
+Recognizing the potential of this architecture in computer vision, [dosovitskiy et al. 2020](https://arxiv.org/abs/2010.11929) proposed the original vision transformer architecture.
+However, a limitation of their approach is necessitating positional encodings for each pixel patch, losing the translation or any other form of equivariance.
 Despite this drawback, vision transformers demonstrated noteworthy performance, achieving state-of-the-art results in various domains.
+To allow ViTs to be equivariant to affine groups, new positional encodings need to be proposed to replace the original positional encodings.

-Acknowledging the potential benefits of equivariance, \cite{romero2020group} proposed Group Equivariant Stand Alone Self-Attention Networks (GSA-nets), which incorporated a different positional encoding strategy and modifications to the attention mechanism to ensure equivariance.
+Iniitial attempts have been made to modify the self-attention to become equivariant.
+Some examples include ......
+The most promising work in the field is proposed by [Romero et al. 2020](https://proceedings.mlr.press/v119/romero20a.html).
+They proposed Group Equivariant Stand Alone Self-Attention Networks (GSA-nets), which incorporated a different positional encoding strategy and modifications to the attention mechanism to ensure equivariance.

 [comment]: <Dont forget to add the research question>

 #### Weaknesses and strengths of proposed method